Afif13/CSS-Tip/content/connected-circles-3/index.md

 tags: posts
 ---

 Reusing [the previous implementation](/connected-circles/) to transform the arrow shape into a curved line.
-The line's curve adjusts based on the distance and positions of both circles.
+The line's curve adjusts based on the distance and positions of the circles.

 {% image "./image.png", "CSS-only connected circles with curved line" %}

-A CSS-only implementation powered by the future of CSS (Anchor Positioning, `shape()`, border-shape, `if()` and more).
+A CSS-only implementation powered by the future of CSS (Anchor Positioning, `shape()`, border-shape, `if()`, and more).

 The HTML code is still the same: